 There are programs to help people with limited resources pay for their drugs.
 These include "Extra Help" and State Pharmaceutical Assistance Programs.
 Chapter 2, Section 7 tells more about these programs.
-If you qualify, enrolling in the program might lower your monthly plan premium.
+If you qualify, enrolling in the programs might lower your monthly plan premium.

-If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
-We have sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Member Services and ask for the "LIS Rider."
+If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage does not apply to you.
+We a separate insert, called the Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
+If you don't have this insert, please call Member Services and ask for the LIS Rider.

 Medicare Part B and Part D premiums differ for people with different incomes.
-If you have questions about these premiums review your copy of Medicare & You 2023 handbook, the section called "2023 Medicare Costs."
-If you need a copy you can download it from the Medicare website (www.medicare.gov).
+If you have questions about these premiums review your copy of Medicare & You 2024 handbook, the section called 2024 Medicare Costs.
+If you need a copy, you can download it from the Medicare website (www.medicare.gov).
 Or, you can order a printed copy by phone at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.